ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 She recognizes that compromises will have to occur, but also knows that everyone is here for a single mission, to spread good will and cheer in a cold season of a life of turmoil.
 A flaw of hers is that she does not consider those who want to leave or those who do not wish to commit themselves to that mission.
 She is quite jovial, cheery, and optimistic.
-Mrs. Claus is fond of Twinklety's innocence and hope, although she recognizes Twinklety's niavety at times.
+Mrs. Claus is fond of Twinklety's innocence and hope, although she recognizes Twinklety's naivety at times.
 For Mrs. Claus knows well what it is like to struggle and fight to survive.